min2ha/ukwa-site/content/target/110216/index.en.md

   "subject": "IT Collection"
 }

-# CHArt: Computers and the History of Art

 CHArt is a society open to all who have an interest in the application of computers to the study of art and design.